El Maracanazo: The match

-Immediately, Chilean players and officials, led by captain Fernando Astengo, left the pitch in protest, while Argentinian referee Juan Carlos Loustau unsuccessfully tried to convince them to continue with the game.
+Immediately, Chilean players and officials, led by defender Fernando Astengo, left the pitch in protest, while Argentine referee Juan Carlos Loustau unsuccessfully tried to convince them to continue with the game.
 While Rojas was being treated, Patricio Yáñez made an obscene gesture to the Brazilian fans by grabbing his genitals.
-This gesture was later known in Chile as Pato Yáñez.
+This gesture later became known in Chile as the Pato Yáñez.